Need help? Call 0800 2 54 56 58 (11am-6pm, Mon to Fri) or email firstname.lastname@example.org

 Finally, we support family members and carers to understand the role they can play in their loved one’s recovery.
 For example, there are statistics that clearly show how support from others can help individuals make a better and more sustained recovery.

 Our support activities vary.
 We offer peer group support, plus 1:1 therapeutic support for those carers struggling with their own mental health.
 We also offer a wide range of health and wellbeing activities as both an opportunity for respite, and as a way of providing well-being techniques that can be taken away and used at home.
+Click here to make a referral now.

 Providing a safe space to meet others in similar situations to you, share experiences, solutions and enjoy some informal social time.
 We also deliver mindfulness and Tai Chi courses to help people cope with stressful situations.
 Get in touch to find out more information about this service.